The Samurai of Seville

 «You just want to read it in one sitting.» Babelia, El País

-«Using a lean, concise narrative style that manages to be lyrical at times, this story presents an absorbing view of the society of 17th-century Spain through a number of characters’ perspectives, conveying the spirit of the land and the essence of each vivid character enmeshed within a larger web of relationships and interests at stake.» Historical Novel Society
+«Using a lean, concise narrative style … this story presents an absorbing view of the society of 17th-century Spain through a number of characters’ perspectives, conveying the spirit of the land and the essence of each vivid character enmeshed within a larger web of relationships and interests.» Historical Novel Society